leolivm/letmeask/README.md

 }
 ```

-# Create an `.env.local` file in the project's root directory
+Create an `.env.local` file in the project's root directory

-# Copy the variables from the `.env.example` file and paste into `.env.local`, now fill in the information with the data obtained from firebase
+Copy the variables from the `.env.example` file and paste into `.env.local`, now fill in the information with the data obtained from firebase

-# If you are going to emulate with ios, run this command
+Run the project
 ```bash
 $ yarn start
 ```